urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/09 Functional programming.md

 Functional interface
   Interface that has a single abstract method declared in it,
-    though it can contain any number of default and static methods Can be declared with the annotation @FunctionalInterface Must have exactly one abstract method and it should not be java.lang.Object methods Example
+    though it can contain any number of default and static methods Represent a single function without maintaining a state Can be declared with the annotation @FunctionalInterface Must have exactly one abstract method and it should not be java.lang.Object methods Example